graphcommons/gc-slackbot/README.md

 Creates a bot to track public activity in Slack channels.
 Written for NodeJS.

 #### Quick Deploy [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/artsince/gc-slackbot)
-This will deploy this app on Heroku to demo it right away.
-On heroku set up page you will be required to enter authentication tokens for Graph Commons and Slack.
-See [Requirements](#Requirements) below for details and have the keys ready before running the app.
+This will deploy this app on [Heroku](https://heroku.com) to demo it right away.
+On the Heroku deployment setup page you will be required to enter authentication tokens for Graph Commons and Slack.
+See [Requirements](#Requirements) below for details and have the required keys ready before starting the app.

-### Usage
+#### Usage
 * Add the bot user to a channel to track public activity in a channel.
 * Mention graph bots in a message with `graph url` to see the link to the graph on Graph Commons.
 * In a direct message to the bot, ask `who mentioned me?` or `who did i mention?` to receive the